Have a question about the Developer Mode Activation App? Check here for answers to common questions.

 Caution The Xbox Developer Preview System Update includes experimental and early pre-release software.
 This means that some popular games and apps will not work as expected, and you may experience occasional crashes and data loss.

-If your games and apps aren't working or if you don't have access to the Store, Community, OneGuide or Xbox Live services, you're probably running in Developer mode.
-To check which mode you’re running, press the Xbox button on your controller, and then scroll right on the Home screen to Dev Home.
+If your games and apps aren't working or if you don't have access to the Store, Community, OneGuide, or Xbox Live services, you're probably running in Developer mode.
+To check which mode you’re running, press the Xbox button to open the guide, select Home, and then scroll right on the Home screen to Dev Home.
 If you see Gold/Live content instead of Dev Home on your screen, you're in Retail mode.

 To play games, switch back to Retail mode.
 For details, see the Xbox One Developer Mode Activation page.

 If you decide to leave the Developer Preview Program, you’ll have to do a factory reset on your Xbox One console.
 When you do a factory reset, all the content on your console is erased.
 If that happens, you’ll have to reinstall all your games and apps.
 As long as you were online when you played your games, your Xbox profile, games achievements, gamerscore, and avatar are saved, and you won't lose them.

 With this release, you can't publish your apps.
 You’ll be able to publish your apps in a subsequent release.
 This release is intended to give developers early access to developer tools so they have time to code their apps before the final product/release.

 See the Xbox One Developer Mode Deactivation topic for details on how to leave the Developer Preview Program.